 - Pour the mixture into a freezer-safe container.

 - Smooth the top, cover, and freeze for 4–6 hours or until just set.
+Preferably stir periodically while freezing to improve texture and freeze evenly.

 - If the gelato becomes too firm or icy after freezing it for longer than 4-6 hours, break it into chunks and re-blend until smooth.
 Enjoy!